-The aspect of quality in e-fulfilment will continue to be a main focus, which ensures courier service providers offer the best in class services for last mile delivery.
-One of the ways to improve quality is for courier service providers to obtain feedback from customers through their internal customer satisfaction survey83.
+Quality aspect in e-fulfillment will continue to be one of the main focus to ensure that courier service providers ensure the best in class services for last mile delivery.
+As one of the ways to improve quality, courier service providers need to get feedback from customers through their internal customer satisfaction survey83.